walles/batterylogger/README.md

 * See if we can detect enabling / disabling of Google Now and log that.
 Or maybe when services start / stop in general?

-* Make sure there's room for displaying a text event at the far left of the graph.
-Right now, any leftmost event is printed mostly outside of the visible area.

 * Collect application-data-cleared events if possible.

 * When drawing the drain lines, try to guess the initial charging state by counting backwards from the first change in charging state.

-* Make the Y axis labels look good.

 DONE